-Many employees rely on workers’ comp to provide them with assistance in the event they are hurt at work.
+Many employees rely on workers comp to provide them with assistance in the event they are injured at work.
 While some injuries are relatively simple with no long-term side effects, others take years to recover from (if at all).

 How Long Does Workers Comp Last?

-The workers’ compensation program was designed to give injured employees the assistance they need to recover from their injuries.
-But your workers’ comp payments will not last forever.
+Workers comp was designed to give injured workers the assistance they need to recover from an injury or illness.
+But your workers comp benefits will not last forever.

 There are a few things that can cause you to stop receiving your workers comp benefits.

-The first situation that would bring your workers’ comp checks to an end is a complete recovery.
-Once you have fully recovered and a doctor has cleared you to return to your original duties, you will no longer receive (or need) workers’ comp payments.
+The first situation that would bring your workers comp checks to an end is a complete recovery.
+Once you have fully recovered and a doctor has approved you returning to work, you will no longer receive (or need) workers comp income benefits.

 However, you may also reach Maximum Medical Improvement (MMI), which is the maximum level of recovery that can be expected of you following your accident or illness.

 A claim denial is perhaps the most obvious situation that would result in your payments ending.
-And just because you have already started to receive weekly benefits checks does not mean that your claim cannot be denied later.
+And just because you have already started to receive weekly benefits checks does not mean that your workers comp case cannot be denied later.
 Information may come to the attention of your employer or insurance company that would cause them to deny your claim.

 But what if none of these situations apply?

-Not every worker is lucky enough to experience a complete and total recovery.
+Not every injured worker is lucky enough to experience a complete and total recovery.
 But what if 260 weeks’ worth of temporary benefit payments is not enough to cover you long-term?

-Workers’ comp payments are meant to cover your lost wages during your recovery period.
+Workers comp benefits are meant to cover your lost wages during your recovery period.
 But if your injury has left you with a permanent disability, it may be difficult to find employment or to secure permanent disability benefits.